Getting to know

 The magnificent Birla Mandir of Kolkata is an exemplary work of art.
 It is one of the finest architectural beauties of the city.
 The indigenous craftsmanship of the temple is the hallmark of its grandeur.
 The main temple houses statues of deities Krishna and Radha.
 It is located at Ballygunge in Kolkata, not a bad idea to pay a visit.

 The Gardens came into being when the Governor General; Lord Auckland desired to create a circus and a garden.
-A pleasure ground with an oblong tank in center was laid out on this site generally resorted to for riding an recreation.
+A pleasure ground with an oblong tank in the center was laid out on this site generally resorted to for riding an recreation.
 The Eden Gardens and the stadium adjacent to it is the largest cricket ground in Kolkata and is the largest stadium in Asia.
 It is situated in the heart of Kolkata near Maidan.

 Marble Palace is a grand mansion, built in 1835 by a French architect for Raja Rajendra Mullick, an affluent Bengali merchant and art connoisseur.
-He built this grand palace with a passion of preserving the exquisite works of art.
+He built this grand palace with a passion for preserving the exquisite works of art.
 The mansion is famous for its sparkling white marble walls and floors, from which it has derived its present name.
 The palace also has an exquisite collection of Western sculpture and Victorian furniture.
 There is a private zoo, which was the first zoo in India, unveiled by Raja Rajendra Mullick.

 Nakhoda Mosque is known as the largest mosque in the city of Kolkata.
 The mosque has become one of the prime tourist attractions, owing to its sheer size and magnificence.
 Around 10,000 devotees can perform their prayer, or ‘Namaaz’ in this splendid mosque together.